Doiwala: Police and administration

 It has a local police station as "Kotwali Doiwala" headed by Inspector rank police official.
-The local administration of Doiwala is headed by a Sub Divisional Magistrate(SDM) Doiwala.
+The general administration of Doiwala is headed by a Sub Divisional Magistrate(SDM) Doiwala.
+Revenue administration is headed by Tehsildar Doiwala with jurisdiction over 65 revenue villages under Doiwala Tehsil.
 It also has a Junior division civil court which is under jurisdiction of Dehradun District court.

-Hospitals and hotels
+Health care

-It has a major speciality hospital as Jolly Grant Hospital 3 km from Doiwala.
+The area has a major speciality hospital as Jolly Grant Hospital 3 km from Doiwala.
 Other hospitals include Aryan Hospital and Government Hospital(CHC Doiwala).

-Hotel Vasdaa Grand in Lachhiwala, 3 km from Doiwala, Hotel MJ Aero Suites, Hotel KSS Inn, Hotel Padmini Palace all 3 km from Doiwala in Bhaniyawala.

-Restaurants and dining

-It has many family restaurants which include famous Nikka Bawarchee Restaurant & Party Hall on Dudhli road, Doon Zaika Restaurant & Eena Meena Deeka in Bhaniyawala 3 km from Doiwala and a 24-hour Satnaam Punjabi Vaishno restaurant in Nunnawala 3 km from Doiwala.
+Uttaranchal Dental & Medical Research Institute (UDMRI) is located at Majri Grant 3 km from Doiwala Town.